davidafsilva/jVault/README.md

 jVault
 =============
 jVault is a secure key-value pairs storage.<br/>
-The vault ciphers the entries values with AES (with the specified size) with a key derived from a key provided password (PBE) and salt.
+The vault ciphers the entries value with AES (variant based on the specified key size) with a key derived from a provided password (PBE) and salt.
 Padding is also added, if required.

 Currently, there's only one vault implementation supported: [In-Memory](https://github.com/davidafsilva/jVault/blob/master/src/main/java/pt/davidafsilva/jvault/InMemoryVault.java).